johannayara/as_schemes/README.md

 This project provides implementations of adaptor signature schemes and demonstrates their application through two example protocols: **Atomic Swap** and **Fair Data Exchange**.
 Both **Schnorr** and **ECDSA** adaptor signature schemes are implemented.

 These protocols are simplified and schematic—they aim to demonstrate the core steps and concepts as they might appear in real blockchain-based applications.
 This is not a production-ready library, but rather an educational or proof-of-concept implementation.
+Therefore they use a `main` as if it was the communication channel between parties, as well as the blockchain.

 Rust is used as the programming language for all components.